Help Me Stop staff are qualified and experienced, and many have had their own personal experience of alcohol and drug

 Our therapists are highly qualified with expertise in a range of recovery processes and programmes which include 12-Step, CBT, Psychodynamic Counselling, Motivational Enhancement and Person-Centred Therapies.
 They also have a depth of experience of working with clients one-to-one and facilitating group sessions.

 Chip has run treatment units and rehabilitation centres throughout his 33-year career.
-As Help Me Stop's Clinical Director, Chip's role is to oversee the programme and ensure the therapies and approaches we use meet the needs of individual clients.
+As Help Me Stop's Clinical Adviser, Chip's role is to oversee the programme and ensure the therapies and approaches we use meet the needs of individual clients.
 As a renowned expert in the field of addiction and recovery, Chip brings a wealth of experience and expertise to Help Me Stop.
-Alongside his work with us, Chip also runs a private practice in Harley Street.
+Alongside his work with us, Chip also runs a private practice in Cavendish Square, W1.

 With over 25 years in the field of addiction treatment, Chris brings a wealth of senior managerial experience to Help Me Stop.
 He's worked as a Hospital Director for one of Europe’s premier private, residential treatment facilities and as a front line worker and Area Manager for one of the UK's leading community alcohol, drug and mental health charities.
 He is also a senior associate member of the Royal Society of Medicine, member of the International Society of Addiction Medicine and a Certified International Recovery Specialist.

 A qualified therapist with over a decade of experience in alcohol and drug addiction, Vernon led the development of the Help Me Stop treatment approach.
 Having studied Intensive Outpatient Programmes in Los Angeles, Vernon brings a wealth of knowledge in Dayhab treatment.
 He's worked in some of the leading treatment centres globally, including Hong Kong, Thailand, the UK, and Bali where he was a clinical director.
 Vernon specialises in group dynamics, family programmes and 12-Step recovery.